How to Plan a Trip for Beginners (5 Easy Steps)

 Here are a few tips for building out your itinerary:

-• Don’t overbook your itinerary.
-Make sure to give yourself some breathing room between activities to account for travel delays, rescheduling for bad weather, etc.
+- Don’t overbook your itinerary.
+Make sure to give yourself some breathing room between activities to account for travel delays, rescheduling for bad weather, etc. Check out my tips for striking a good balance between sightseeing and relaxation.

 See my post on planning a travel itinerary to learn about the exact process I follow when I plan my trips.